cgarbin/cgarbin.github.io/_posts/2021-01-26-ai-and-jobs.md

 This is a very readable paper, with many concrete examples of current jobs and roles and how much they could be affected by the improvements in prediction (and decision making) through AI.

+Feb 2022 update: Another The Economist article, [Economists are revising their views on robots and jobs](https://www.economist.com/finance-and-economics/2022/01/22/economists-are-revising-their-views-on-robots-and-jobs).
+{: .notice--success}

+This article is about robots, not artificial intelligence.
+However, it is the same general topic of "effect of automation on jobs".

+The article's main point is that economists are revising how they measure the effect of automation on jobs.
+Their new methods concluded that automation increases jobs, at least at the company level.

+Being The Economist, it cites academic papers to back up the claims:

+- [The Direct and Indirect Effects of Automation on Employment: A Survey of the Recent Literature](https://scholar.harvard.edu/files/aghion/files/direct_and_indirect_effects_of_automation.pdf): "[T]he direct effect of automation may be to increase employment at the firm level, not to reduce it.".
+The same wrote [another paper with original research](https://scholar.harvard.edu/aghion/publications/what-are-labor-and-product-market-effects-automation-new-evidence-france).
+- [Robots and employment: Evidence from Japan, 1978-2017](https://voxeu.org/article/robots-and-employment-evidence-japan): "[A]n increase of one robot unit per 1,000 workers increases employment by 2.2%".
+- [New Evidence on the Effect of Technology on Employment and Skill Demand](https://economics.mit.edu/files/22239): "[A]dvanced technologies led to increases in employment and no change in skill composition...
+[F]irms used new technologies to produce new types of output rather than replace workers with technologies within the same type of production."

+The new research raises a few questions:

+- Why has the view changed?
+The Economist credits the change to new statistical methods that untangle cause and effect from the numbers.
+- Is this all good news?
+It is still open for debate.
+The research cited above does not evaluate the quality of the jobs created or left in place.
+It also focuses on the effect at the company level, not on the economy (across companies).

 I know ending a post without a conclusion is anti-climatic.
 But in this case, it's an acknowledgment of the complexity of the "AI vs. jobs" discussion.
 Going through these different points of view helped me avoid the trap of having a simplistic opinion about a nuanced topic.
+{: .notice}